 - Mash-ups: this is an application that is being used by tourists to find information about restaurants, hotels and other tourist services (Sigala, 2007). - Hotel rating systems: Is a form of collaborative tool that allows customers to rate services provided during their stay in a hotel and this helps other customers to make informed decisions about the hotels they will book into. - Podcasting: It is an online radio that uses RSS technology and allows users to upload audio and video contents.
-A good example is YouTube. - RSS: It stands for Really Simple Syndication and allows users to obtain updated information about what they are most interested in (Boni and Stemart, 2006). - Biogs: These are online portals with a weak communitarian degree that allow readers to write and comment on certain subjects.
+A good example is YouTube. - RSS: It stands for Really Simple Syndication and allows users to obtain updated information about what they are most interested in (Boni and Stemart, 2006). - Blogs: These are online portals with a weak communitarian degree that allow readers to write and comment on certain subjects.
 This allows customers to share their experiences, trips and experiences (Boni and Stemart, 2006).

-There has been a tremendous change in social network sites notably in the uses of social media.
-For instance, there has been a significant shift from searching aspect to socializing aspect of social network sites.
-Such a trend has an important bearing on tourism destinations, tourism product, tourist behavior, tourism portals and tourism marketing.
-For example, tourism portals have increased in numbers and as such contain information about what travelers are saying about a particular destination (Fotis et al., 201 0).
+2.4 Trends in Social Network Sites and their Implications on Tourism tourism destinations, tourism product, tourist behavior, tourism portals and tourism marketing.
+For example, tourism portals have increased in numbers and as such contain information about what travelers are saying about a particular destination (Fotis et al., 2010).
 In addition, user generated content is also emerging as a source of credible information.
-However, user -erated content always contain mixed information and hence the effects on travel tourism might not be significant.
+However, user generated content always contain mixed information and hence the effects on travel tourism might not be significant.